okelet/minidlnaindicator/README.md

 ## Instalation

-No `deb` or `rpm` packages available; only from Github; if someone want to contribute, it will be welcome.
+No `deb` or `rpm` packages available; only from Github; if someone wants to contribute, it will be welcome.

 To download and run the application, execute this commands: